Erectile Dysfunction: Symptoms, Causes, and Support Strategies

 Aim to get 7 to 9 hours of restorative sleep at night.
 Prepare your body and mind for bed by avoiding sugar, caffeine, alcohol, and electronics several hours before bedtime and developing a relaxing evening routine.

 Choose activities that calm your mind and relax your body, such as taking a relaxing bath, sipping on herbal tea, reading, listening to calming music, coloring, crossword puzzles, journaling, prayer, and gratitude.
 Ensure that your bedroom is a safe sanctuary with a supportive bed, bedding, and pillows, calming colors, dim lights, and calming essential oils.
-Blackout curtains and sleep masks can help you fall asleep easier.
+Blackout curtains and sleep masks can help you fall asleep more easily.

 erectile dysfunction